Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D2 - Project Decomposition.md

       the beginning and weapon in use
   * Strength
     * Will affect damage for Warrior class
+    * Will affect certain skills
   * Dexterity
     * Will determine who's first
     * Will affect damage for Rougue class if implemented
+    * Will affect certain skills
   * Intelliegence
     * Will affect magic defense
     * Will affect damage for Mage class if implemented
+    * Will affect certain skills
   * Constitution
     * Will affect all classes with health
+    * Will affect certain skills
 * Theme for Areas
   * E.g. one area could be humans, another area could be animals, and so on and so forth
     * This will influence their stats, weapons, armor, and other things related to character
 * Enemies
   * Will be similar to player but more limited in options
-    * Will have attack, defend, skill(s), probably not items?
+    * Will have attack, defend, skill(s)
 * Layout
-  * Create structure for enemies, empty rooms, events
+  * Create structure for where to have rooms that will either have enemies, be empty, or events
+  * Enemies
+    * A room that will involve combat
+  * Empty
+    * A room that will be empty and uneventful
   * Events
+    * A room that could be combat, a treasure (something that will benefit the player), or maybe something that has no impact beyond entertainment purposes
 * Traversal
   * Give player options to move in a certain direction
     * Left, Right, Forward, Back
   * Keep track of position
   *  Find appropiate spots to restrict player movement and when to implement them
-     *  When moving to a different zone
+     *  When moving to a different zone not allowing player to go back
-     *  After doing an event
+     *  After doing an event not allowing player to go back
 * Class(es)
   * Will determine skills and starting stats
+  * Warrior
+    * First class to be implemented and guarenteed to be involved
+  * Rogue
+    * Possible class idea to be implemented
+  * Mage
+    * Possible class idea to be implemented
 * Skills
   * Make available all from begining or unlocking after progression?
+  * Provide way to allow player to get explaination of skill?
   * Abilities that can affect enemy or player
     * Damage
     * Heal
       * Possible additions
         * Buffs
+          * Gives player an advantage
         * Debuffs
+          * Gives enemy a disadvantage
 * Equipment
   * Weapons
     * Increase and/or decrease stats
   * Armor
     * Damage reduction flat
+    * Affects stats?
   * Way to view?
+    *  Provide way for player to view stats and info from equipment?
 * Items
   * Healing
   * Possible additions
     *  Buffs
+* Narrative
+  * Needed for story-telling
+    * Will tell player about overall story
+    * Will tell player about areas
+    * Will be involved with certain events